aimrt.executor

 The time_wheel

-executor is implemented based on a timing wheel, typically used in scenarios with numerous scheduled tasks that do not require high timing precision, such as RPC timeout handling.
-It starts a separate thread to run the timing wheel and can delegate tasks to other executors for execution.
+executor is based on a time-wheel implementation, generally used for scenarios with a large number of timed tasks and low precision requirements, such as RPC timeout handling.
+It starts a dedicated thread to run the time wheel and also supports dispatching specific tasks to other executors for execution.
 All its configuration items are as follows:

 Node |